Tel Lachish is associated with the Biblical city of Lachish. And in the Kingdom of Judah, Lachish was second in importance only to Jerusalem.

 And now let’s visit the city.

 Lachish was situated close to the western border of the Kingdom of Judah, facing the Philistines cities and on the road to Egypt.
-Because of the city’s location, the kings of Judah built particularly strong fortifications for it, including a number of components: a broad (about 6 m thick), high wall surrounding the city; a steep artificial slope (glacis) to prevent the enemy from scaling the wall; another wall in the middle of the slope to support the glacis; and a moat dug around the base of the city wall.
+Because of the city’s location, the kings of Judah built particularly strong fortifications for it, including several components: a broad (about 6 m thick), high wall surrounding the city; a steep artificial slope (glacis) to prevent the enemy from scaling the wall; another wall in the middle of the slope to support the glacis; and a moat dug around the base of the city wall.
 The only access to the city was through the gate.

 Why was the access path to the gate built to the left of the wall?